grisuno/strass_strassen/paper/algorithmic_invariance.md

 ### 7.4 Phase Diagram

-The engineering conditions can be visualized as a phase diagram with batch size and training epochs as axes:
+The engineering conditions can be visualized as a Protocol Map with batch size and training epochs as axes:

 ![Phase Diagram](../figures/fig_phase_diagram.png)

-Figure 8: Phase diagram showing discretization success rate as function of batch size and training epochs.
-The optimal region (B in [24,128], epochs >= 1000) achieves 68% success rate.
+Figure 8: Protocol Map showing discretization success rate as function of batch size and training epochs.
+The optimal engineering region (B in [24,128], epochs >= 1000) achieves 68% success rate.
 Contour lines mark 25%, 50%, and 68% thresholds.

-### 7.5 Gradient Covariance Hypothesis (Speculative)
+### 7.5 Gradient Covariance Hypothesis: What I Tested and What Failed

-I hypothesized that the optimal batch size range corresponds to minimized condition number of the gradient covariance matrix.
-Post-hoc experiments (Section 7.6) show that κ separates discretized from non-discretized checkpoints but fails prospective prediction.
-Therefore κ is a diagnostic signature, not an established driver.
+The mechanism remains unknown.
+My gradient noise scale measurements returned zero for all conditions, indicating a bug in implementation.
+Therefore, I cannot test hypotheses about gradient noise geometry.
+The batch size effect is a robust empirical regularity whose mechanistic origin requires future work with validated measurements.

 ![Gradient Covariance](../figures/fig_gradient_covariance.png)

-Figure 9: Hypothesized relationship between gradient covariance condition number and discretization success.
-The optimal batch size range [24-128] correlates with κ≈1, but the mechanism remains speculative.
+Figure 9: Post-hoc relationship between gradient covariance condition number and discretization success.
+The optimal batch size range [24-128] correlates with κ≈1, but the mechanism remains speculative and GNS measurements are unreliable.

 ### 7.6 Post-Hoc κ Analysis: Claims vs Evidence